aarontran/dredge/README.md

 Short-term possible improvements:
 * Root tracing / refinement of compute on grid (in work)
-* DCLC in kparallel!=0 limit with electron landau damping (in work)
 * Dispersion branch segmentation/topology for more user-friendly plotting
 * DCLC cotangent(...) approx just to compare
 * DCLC in kparallel!=0 limit with EM effects